- Choose which URLs a visitor needs to use to determine whether a Page should activate on.

 These examples match because they run on the same page as the original URL.
-Even adding a query (?) or hash (#) parameters doesn't generally change the page.
+Adding query (?) or hash (#) parameters do not generally change the page.

 In the example below, you will notice that atticandbutton.us/ matches even if it does not have a query parameter.
 This is because Simple Match ignores query and hash parameters even if they are part of the URL that you are using for targeting.

-What won't match the original?
-Examples of changes that simple match won’t ignore include:
+What will not match the original?
+Examples of changes that simple match will not ignore include:

 Changes in subdomain (aside from www).